Club MTV (UK and Ireland): Expansion around Europe

 On 7 March 2008, MTV Dance increased its presence around Europe, when MTV Networks Europe replaced the Europe-wide feed of MTV Base with a similar feed of MTV Dance.

 From 10 January 2011 a feed of the MTV Dance channel launched in Italy on Sky Italia, replacing MTV Pulse.

 In 2014, MTV Dance, as well as MTV Rocks and MTV Hits started broadcasting European versions, without commercials or teleshopping.

 MTV Dance Europe was rebranded as Club MTV in June 2020.

 Expansion into Australia

 VIMN launched the channel in Australia on 3 December 2013 as MTV Dance Australia, it shows the same programmes from the UK version, then rebranded as Club MTV in 2020.

 Closure

 This channel, along with its sister channels MTV OMG and MTV Rocks closed on 20 July 2020, with a chart based on the channel's former content airing on MTV Base.
 "High on Life" by Martin Garrix featuring Bonn was the last music video played on the channel.

 MTV Dance Europe was later rebranded as the European version of Club MTV in June 2020, as was the Australian version a month later.

-Relaunch
+Relaunch and second closure

 Club MTV was relaunched in the UK, on 14 April 2025, replacing MTV Hits.
-The channel will cease broadcasting again on 31 December 2025.
+The channel ceased broadcasting again on 31 December 2025.

+Its second final song broadcast was "Don't Stop the Music" by Rihanna, followed by a loop of the Club MTV logo rotating and changing colour every time it rotated with music in the background and text scrolling by at the bottom saying "Club MTV is now closed.
+Continue watching over at MTV."